 In this study, a user-friendly ship maneuvering code based on MMG mathematical model has been introduced.
-Graphical user interface of code allows to make an easy and simple changes to hydrodynamic derivatives or propeller/rudder parameters.
-This software provides a basis for researchers to experiment with all coefficients / parameters and to have a better understanding of ship maneuvering phenomena which involves a dynamic and complex background.
+The graphical user interface of code allows to make an easy and simple changes to hydrodynamic derivatives or propeller/rudder parameters.
+The software provides a basis for researchers to play with all the coefficients / parameters and to have a better understanding of ship maneuvering phenomena which involves a dynamic and complex background.
 It also contains many empirical relations suggested by many researchers in the field of ship maneuvering.
-MANSIM is considered to be helpful especially for sensitivity analysis on maneuvering.
+The software is considered to be helpful especially for sensitivity analysis on maneuvering.
 A SPSR and a TPTR ship have been investigated and parameters that have significant effect on each maneuvering indice have been found.
 Findings can be listed as follows:

-- N_v and N_r are highly effective on maneuvering indices. - ε is a highly effective rudder parameter in ship maneuvering. - Coupled terms have a non-negligible importance for DTMB5415 ship. - Rudder parameters have higher importance in zigzag motion of DTMB5415 ship.
+- $N_v$ and $N_r$ are highly effective on hydrodynamic coefficients in ship maneuvering. - $\varepsilon$ is a highly effective rudder parameter in ship maneuvering. - Coupled terms have a non-negligible importance for DTMB5415 ship. - Rudder parameters have higher importance in zigzag motion of DTMB5415 ship.

 Although the last two statements are only applicable for DTMB5415 ship, it is considered that they are valid for TPTR ships in general.
-However, more research is needed to support these statements.
-An additional subsection was devoted to the effects of linear derivatives on maneuvering indices.
-It was found that there was no linear relationship between the linear derivatives and maneuvering indices.
+However, more research is needed to solidify these statements.

-Currently, MANSIM does not consider external disturbances.
+Currently, MANSIM does not take into account the external disturbances.
 Effects of wind, wave and current are also to be included into the software.
-Future studies can also add quadratic model to the code, which is only working with cubic model in the current form.
-Furthermore, 3-DOF MMG model will be expanded to a 4-DOF model that includes roll-coupled effects.
+Another study is to add a quadratic model to the code, which is only working with cubic model in its current form.
+Furthermore, 3-DOF MMG model will be expanded to a 4-DOF model which includes the roll-coupled effects.